Reverend Tracy Johnson

 Frank Toppa - Music Director

 Frank Toppa is a full-time musician.
-In addition to his dedicated work as the organist and as director of the adult and now children’s choirs at the Unitarian Universalist Meeting House of Chatham, he teaches music half-time at the Chatham Elementary School and half-time at Belmont Day School outside of Boston, enriching the lives of scores of elementary and middle schoolers.
+In addition to his dedicated work as the organist and music director of the Unitarian Universalist Meeting House of Chatham, he teaches music half-time at the Chatham Elementary School and half-time at Belmont Day School outside of Boston, enriching the lives of scores of elementary schoolers.

-Frank’s long and varied career has included teaching posts in the Brookline Public Schools, and Nauset Regional and Middle and High Schools, among others; he has served as Choir Director, Organist, and Handbell Director at the Unitarian Universalist Society of Amherst, the Federated Church of Orleans.
+Frank’s long and varied career has included teaching posts in the Brookline Public Schools, and Nauset Regional Middle and High Schools, among others.
+He has served as Choir Director, Organist, and Handbell Director at the Unitarian Universalist Society of Amherst, and the Federated Church of Orleans.
 Frank plays String Bass with the Cape Cod Orchestra, Tuba with the Chatham Band, and Baritone Horn with the Harwich Town Band.
 He also plays Electric Bass with the Sound Dunes Swing Ensemble and the Sentimental Journey Band.
 Occasionally he can be found on a street corner playing the accordion.
 He plays almost every common musical instrument.

-Frank holds Master’s degrees in Musicology and in Music Education in Organ Performance from Boston University and UMass/Amherst, respectively, and a Bachelor’s degree in Music Education in Choral Performance from Hartt College.
+Frank holds a Master’s in Musicology from B.U. and Music Ed. in Organ Performance from UMass Amherst, respectively, and a Bachelors in Music Ed. in Choral Performance from Hartt College.